DESIRE2MOVE©

 - D2M begins in early February and continues for eight weeks.

-- In addition, you need to create an account with one of the free mobile apps we will use to track your minutes of physical activity during the challenge.
-We will share more information about these apps soon.
+- Use one of the free mobile apps to track your minutes of physical activity during the challenge

 Physical activity is any intentional body movement that works your muscles and requires more energy than resting.
 Examples include walking the dog, jogging, golf, tennis, yoga, calisthenics, weight training, housework, yard work and so much more.

-- Although current guidelines recommend at least 150 minutes of moderate-intensity aerobic physical activity per week, any amount of any type of physical activity will count towards your team’s D2M minutes.
+- Although current guidelines recommend at least 150 minutes of moderate-intensity aerobic physical activity per week, any amount of any intensity of physical activity will count towards your team’s D2M minutes.

 - For our beginning participants, during the first four weeks of the challenge, your minutes will be doubled.